pferreirafabricio/ai-big-data-quantum/README.md

 -->

 ## :open_book: About
-This is a scientific research project, being developed in [FATEC Americana](https://www.fatec.edu.br/), aiming to study software that can be used to develop Artificial Intelligence, Machine Learning, and Big Data tasks in quantum computers.
+This is a scientific research project, under development at [FATEC Americana](https://www.fatec.edu.br/), aiming to study software that can be used to develop Artificial Intelligence, Machine Learning, and Big Data tasks in quantum computers.
 Research guided by [Dra.
 Mariana Godoy Vazquez Miano](http://lattes.cnpq.br/1666058085031027).

 ## 🔁 Contributions
 - [Microsoft Quantum Docs - Pull Request 503](https://github.com/MicrosoftDocs/quantum-docs/pull/503)